-- Enhancing the capacity of all Florida school districts to successfully implement and sustain a multi-tiered system of student supports with fidelity in every school - Accelerating and maximizing student academic and social-emotional outcomes through the application of data-based problem solving used by effective leadership at all levels of the educational system - Informing the development, implementation, and ongoing evaluation of an integrated, aligned, and sustainable system of service delivery that prepares all students for post-secondary education and/or successful employment within our global society
+- Enhancing the capacity of all Florida school districts to successfully implement and sustain a multi-tiered system of student supports with fidelity in every school - Accelerating and maximizing student academic outcomes through the application of data-based problem solving used by effective leadership at all levels of the educational system - Informing the development, implementation, and ongoing evaluation of an integrated, aligned, and sustainable system of service delivery that prepares all students for post-secondary education and/or successful employment within our global society

-Osceola's non-classroom instructional personnel perform critical tasks in schools that support FDOE's mission to "increase the proficiency of all students within one seamless, efficient system" and contribute to positive student outcomes through a multi-tiered system of support that promotes student achievement by ameliorating barriers to learning and providing interventions and other supports matched to student need.
+Osceola's non-classroom instructional personnel perform critical tasks in schools that support and contribute to positive student outcomes through a multi-tiered system of support that promotes student achievement by ameliorating barriers to learning and providing interventions and other supports matched to student need.

 Non-classroom instructional personnel provide professional services that promote effective classroom learning and positive and safe school environments, and ensure all students receive high-quality instruction that is responsive to their diverse and developmental needs.
-Osceola's non-classroom instructional personnel coordinate and collaborate with teachers, administrators, families, and community-based professionals to provide the academic, social, behavioral, health, and mental health learning supports necessary for a positive school climate and student success.
-Non-classroom instructional personnel are integral to implementing school-wide initiatives, such as response to intervention (RtI), positive behavior interventions and supports, social emotional learning programs, college and career planning, and bullying prevention.
+Osceola's non-classroom instructional personnel coordinate and collaborate with teachers, administrators, families, and community-based professionals to provide the academic, behavioral, health, and mental health learning supports necessary for a positive school climate and student success.
+Non-classroom instructional personnel are integral to implementing school-wide initiatives, such as multi-tiered system of supports (MTSS), positive behavior interventions and supports, college and career planning, and bullying prevention.
 Some of the critical functions the Osceola's non-classroom instructional personnel perform include the following:

-- Supporting effective teaching and improved student learning and facilitating collaboration among school staff, families, and the community - Providing a variety of prevention and intervention services in schools that promote effective classroom learning and teaching - Working together with teachers and administrators to develop a positive school climate, improving classroom management skills, providing behavioral interventions to reduce discipline infractions, improving school safety, and removing barriers to learning - Providing educational programs and activities that support student learning and teaching, including consultation with teachers and families, assessments linked to instruction, individual and group counseling, problem-solving instruction, and remedial interventions - Collaborating with teachers and school staff to ensure students receive high-quality instruction that is responsive to the diverse and developmental needs of all students, create a continuum of support services for all students, and provide various instructional strategies to facilitate learning in all classrooms - Participating, as members of the school team, in professional development to ensure high-quality learning - Fostering collaboration between general and special education, and between community and schools, and schools and parents
+- Supporting effective teaching and improved student learning and facilitating collaboration among school staff, families, and the community - Providing a variety of prevention and intervention services in schools that promote effective classroom learning and teaching - Working together with teachers and administrators to develop a positive school climate, improving classroom management skills, providing behavioral interventions to reduce discipline infractions, improving school safety, and removing barriers to learning - Providing educational programs and activities that support student learning and teaching, including consultation with teachers and families, assessments linked to instruction, individual and group counseling, problem-solving instruction, and remedial interventions - Collaborating with teachers and school staff to ensure students receive high-quality instruction that is responsive to the diverse and developmental needs of all students, create a continuum of support services for all students, and provide various instructional strategies to facilitate learning in all classrooms

+- Participating, as members of the school team, in professional development to ensure high-quality learning - Fostering collaboration between general and special education, and between community and schools, and schools and parents